Vanilla Marshmallows

 There are four steps to making delicious homemade marshmallows:

-The syrup – The picture on the right shows making the simple syrup.
-This is the process of simply bringing water, sugar and corn syrup to a boil and cooking to a soft ball stage.
+The syrup – This is the process of simply bringing water, sugar and corn syrup to a boil and cooking to a soft ball stage.
 This step does two things.
 It dissolves the sugar, so you don’t end up with grainy textured marshmallows and it allows you to determine how spongy and soft you want your marshmallows to be.
 Cooking the mixture until it reaches a soft ball stage, allows the marshmallows to set up and be stable but not too stiff or firm.
+The hot syrup gets poured into the mixing bowl and whipped until the mixture is tripled in volume and slightly glossy.

 The Mallowing